 Russian Spies News

-A Look at the Russian Compounds Nestled in New York and Washington, DC Suburbs
+A look at the Russian compounds nestled in New York suburb and small Maryland town

-On a sprawling 37-acre site on Long Island's Gold Coast sits a mansion that was once owned by Standard Oil heir George DuPont Pratt.
-Hundreds of miles away, in Centreville, Maryland, lies a 45-acre bucolic retreat, complete with a 33-room house that has a vault for fur and 3,000-bottle wine cellar.
+In a property on Long Island's Gold Coast sits one of several posh homes hidden from eyes of passers-by.
+Hundreds of miles away, in Centreville, Maryland, is a 45-acre bucolic retreat, complete with a 33-room house that has a vault for fur and 3,000-bottle wine cellar.
+Aside from offering what

 Russia warns of response if US doesn't reopen its properties

 Russia's Foreign Ministry says it will expel U.S. diplomats and shut down some U.S. compounds in Russia if the United States does not reopen two Russian recreational estates in the U.S. that were shut down last year

 Trump Jr. emails are latest development in Russia probes

 A special counsel's investigation and congressional probes into the Trump campaign and contacts with Russia continue to shadow the administration nearly six months into Donald Trump's presidency.

 FBI questions US employees in investigation of Russian -owned Kaspersky Labs